 If you are thinking about making some changes in your life and are convinced that your efforts to make those changes on your own aren’t working, it may be time to find some support.
 My hope is that this article will help you decide which approach better fits your needs – therapy or coaching.

 In my opinion, the difference between therapy and coaching is that therapy is primarily for healing and coaching is primarily for personal growth and development.
-In my experience, a degree of healing is required to make personal growth and development possible.

 But this distinction gets blurred when a coach is trained as an IFS Practitioner to help the client heal the past.